sovietspy2/phaser3testwp/README.md

 # phaser3testwp
 test case for weapon plugin

 npm install
 npm run dev

+to reproduce the bug press R in the game